-The Board has distributed income earned from sale of tickets of league matches and concessionaire income to the franchisees.
+The Board has distributed income earned from sale of tickets (net of ticketing expenses) of league matches and concessionaire income to the franchisees.

-24. ICC WORLD T20
+24. ICC WORLD CUP

-(I) ICC World T20 - 2016 TOURNAMENT
+(I) ICC World T20 - 2016 Tournament

 The ICC World Men's T20 - 2016 Tournament ("Tournament") was organized in India from 8th March to 3rd April, 2016.
 For the purpose of hosting and organizing the tournament, the Board entered into a Host Agreement with ICC Business Corporation FZ LLC ("ICC").